Trinidad and Tobago : Safety by City

 - Currency - Trinidad and Tobago dollar is the official currency in Trinidad and Tobago.
 ATMs are widespread throughout the country, and many banks have drive-through ATMs and credit cards are accepted in most establishments.

-- Weather - Trinidad and Tobago has tropical climate, and is hot all year round, with two main seasons - the dry season, from January to May and the wet or rainy season, from June to December.
+- Weather - Trinidad and Tobago have a tropical climate, and is hot all year round, with two main seasons - the dry season, from January to May and the wet or rainy season, from June to December.
 During the rainy season, mornings are sunny, with rainy afternoons that ensue.